-The 505 FC03 application pack is a rate totaliser for the measurement of a product.
-It uses the frequency output from a mass flowmeter and it can accept a frequency or pulse input from a wide range of flowmeters.
+The 505 FC01 application pack is a rate totaliser for the measurement of fluid.
+It uses the frequency output from a volumetric flowmeter and it can accept a frequency or pulse input from a wide range of flowmeters.

 The flow computer displays the flow rate, resettable total and the accumulated total in the units of measure according to the purchase order.